torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 The sequence IDs MUST be in forward chronological order but are otherwise opaque (and may be any JSON data type, not just integers.)

+`deleted` is normally either 1 or missing, but can have other values:

+- 2 means access to this document has been revoked by the server
+- 4 means the document was removed from all channels the user has access to

+Either of those can be OR'ed with 1 to indicate that the document is also deleted, i.e. a tombstone revision is available.
+If not, the receiver should purge the document.

 The document body size in bytes MAY be appended to the array as a fifth item if it’s known.
 (This is understood to be approximate, since the sender’s database may not store the body in exactly the same form